Cross-sectoral Hackathon: Culture and Wellbeing

 4. Demo

-You will have to create a 3min video presentation of what you have created during the hackathon.
-It can be:
+Each team needs to create a 3-minute video presentation showcasing what you’ve built during the hackathon.
+Your video can be:

-• A video of you telling about what has been achieved
+• A recording of you talking about what your team achieved

-• A presentation with a voice-over describing their project
+• A slide presentation with voice-over explaining your project

 The demo video should include: